hcpty/arc/README.md

 # Readme
-dum-e.lib.arc is a Site container.
+dum-e.lib.arc is a Site reactor.